nepeivodaRS/QA_tool/QA_tool_Hades/README.md

 # QA tool analysis of AAMCC or DCM root files

-1. Create build folder in aamcc_to_mcini
+1. go to qa_exec folder
-2. cd build
-3. cmake ..
-4. make
-5. Copy these files
-    * aamcc.png
-    * AAMCC_run.py
-    * QA_script

-from the main folder to the build folder you created on step 1

-6. Change in QA_script
+2. Change in QA_script
     * PathToMcini
     * PathToDcmAamcc
     * PathToQA

 to your system paths

-8. python ./AAMCC_run.py
+3. in converAAMCC.C change path to libMcIniData

+4. python3.9 AAMCC_run.py